 Avoid Common Pitfalls at the Dealership

 When it comes to sealing the deal, the most important thing you can do in advance is to learn how to talk down a car dealer.
 To get the best deal, all the preparation in the world won’t help if you can’t maintain confident negotiating skills once it comes time to close.
-Just say no to additional extras, and learn in advance what feels you should expect to pay at the dealership.
+Just say no to additional extras, and learn in advance what fees you should expect to pay at the dealership.

-Learn Which Fees are Real and Which are a Trick
+Learn Which Fees Are Real and Which Are a Trick

 When in Doubt, Bring a Friend